fgpv-vpgf/rcs/contract.md

 ### Payload Type ``wms``

 The feature payload should conform to:
-> ``{"ServiceURL":(URL to WMS Service),"LAYER":"Layer Identifier","legendSupport":true,"featureInfoType":(?)}`
+> ``{"ServiceURL":(URL to WMS Service),"LAYER":"Layer Identifier","legendFormat":"MIME type","featureInfoType":(?)}`

 - the service URL should not have any query string component
 - `LAYER` is required and must match the a layer identifier specified in the WMS
-- `legendSupport` is a boolean value indicating if GetLegendGraphic should be used
+- `legendFormat` is an optional string, if present it indicates legend support on the WMS and specifies the image MIME type to request from the server
-- `featureInfoType` is an optional field and its
+- `featureInfoType` is an optional field, if present it indicates feature info support on the WMS

+## DELETE ``/register/[smallkey]``

+Success Code: 204

+Request Body: Empty

+Response Body: Empty

+Error Conditions:
+- smallkey not found: 404 Not Found
+- exception in processing: 500 Internal Server Error, empty body